Sangachal Terminal: Technical features

 Sangachal Terminal has a processing capacity of 1.2 Moilbbl/d and 1.25 Gcuft of gas per day (bcfd).
 The three new crude oil storage tanks added during the STEP have a capacity of 880 koilbbl each.
 The overall storage capacity at the terminal is 3 Moilbbl.
 As of November 2009, the terminal exports 941.4 koilbbl/d.

 The terminal is operated by a BP led consortium and is one of the largest oil and gas facilities in the world.
 Other partners are from AIOC, Baku-Tbilisi-Ceyhan pipeline, Shah Deniz and South Caucasus Pipeline projects.
 The terminal receives oil from the Azeri-Chirag-Guneshli field and natural gas from the Shah Deniz gas field.

 The oil is exported via the Baku-Tbilisi-Ceyhan pipeline to Turkey's Mediterranean coast and via the Baku-Supsa Pipeline and the Baku-Novorossiysk Pipeline to the Black Sea coast.
-Sangachal Terminal was mentioned in the United States diplomatic cables leak as one of US "critical foreign dependencies".
+Sangachal Terminal was mentioned in the United States diplomatic cables leak as one of the US's "critical foreign dependencies".